Intelligence Disruption Index

 Physical Automation

 Are robots and autonomous vehicles replacing physical human workers?
 Amazon's robot-to-employee ratio went from 0 to 642 per 1,000 in 13 years.
 CA autonomous vehicle miles hit 4.5M in 2024.
-Warehouse and transport employment shares are declining.
+Warehouse and transport employment shares are tracked against their 2019 pre-AI baselines.

 Amazon data, CA DMV, FRED (2 BLS series)